-The Via Francigena in Tuscany
+Via Francigena in Tuscany from Lucca to Siena

-There are many wonderful sights on this section of the Via Francigena including the tiny walled hilltop town of Monteriggioni and two impressive UNESCO World Heritage Sites: the breathtaking town of San Gimignano with its medieval towers and magnificent Siena, a historical, artistic, cultural and gastronomic gem.
+There are many wonderful sights on this section of the Via Francigena in Tuscany including the tiny walled hilltop town of Monteriggioni and two impressive UNESCO World Heritage Sites: the breathtaking town of San Gimignano with its medieval towers and magnificent Siena, a historical, artistic, cultural and gastronomic gem.

 If you travel in July or August, you might be able to witness one of Italy’s most traditional horse races: the Palio di Siena.
 If you travel in Autumn, this part of Tuscany is world-famous for its white truffles so foodies are in for a treat!
-All along the way, you will taste delicious Italian cuisine.
+All along the way, you will also taste delicious Italian cuisine.